julioarp/julioarp.github.io/index.md

 [“Moving for Welfare: The Effect of ACA Medicaid Expansion on Homelessness”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4237805), jointly with Johabed Olvera and Hilary Wething -  Submitted

+“Improving Maternal and Infant Health Through Prenatal Care Home Visits”, jointly with Johabed G. Olvera - Submitted

 # Work in Progress

-“Improving Maternal and Infant Health Through Prenatal Care Home Visits”, jointly with Johabed G. Olvera

 “Reelection Incentives, Political Budget Cycles and Fiscal Policy:  Evidence from Mexico’s Local Governments”, jointly with Gustavo Torrens

 “Opioid Prescribing Restrictions and Homelessness: Evidence from Hydrocodone Rescheduling”, jointly with Felipe Lozano-Rojas, Johabed G. Olvera and Sumedha Gupta

 “Economic and Ideological Motivations of Bureaucrats Decision-Making: Evidence from Brazil”, jointly with Paula Rettl, Anthony Bertelli, and Tainá Souza

+“The Economic Effect of Dominant-Party Alternation in Mexican States”, jointly with Francisco A. Castellanos-Sosa

+“Term limits, local government performance and performative behaviors in the municipal council”, jointly with Ricardo A. Bello-Gomez

 # Teaching